 There is no legal definition of 'reasonable force'.
 Any force should always be the minimum to achieve the desired result.
-Parents and the Headteacher will always be informed of the incident, and it will be recorded by the Headteacher in an incident book.
-If the incident is more than trivial the member of staff concerned will write a report.
+Parents and the Headteacher will always be informed of the incident, and it will be recorded by the Headteacher.
+The member of staff concerned will give a writen/typed report to the Headteacher which will be kept centrally.